finneyj2/jahlia.netlifywebsitefiles/README.md

 # Hugo template for Netlify CMS with Netlify Identity
-#This is the Website that I created from the one-click hugo template.

 This is a small business template built with [Victor Hugo](https://github.com/netlify/victor-hugo) and [Netlify CMS](https://github.com/netlify/netlify-cms), designed and developed by [Darin Dimitroff](http://www.darindimitroff.com/), [spacefarm.digital](https://www.spacefarm.digital).